GiladShoham/node-activedirectory/README.md

 * opts - Optional LDAP query string parameters to execute. { scope: '', filter: '', attributes: [ '', '', ... ], sizeLimit: 0, timelimit: 0 }
 * groupName -  The group (cn) to retrieve information about.
 Optionally can pass in the distinguishedName (dn) of the group to retrieve.
+* includeMembership - Indicates if the request should also retrieve the group memberships for the group.
+Default = false;
 * callback(err, group) - The callback to execute when completed. callback(err: {Object}, group: {Group})